View 31 Photos

 On your arrival in China you will be met by a representative from our local agent will be in the terminal, holding a sign displaying: “Mercury Holidays”.
 The Mercury Holidays representative will show you to your transfer vehicle.

-Hong Kong City Stay: On your arrival in Hong Kong you will be met by our driver/representative in the arrivals hall, holding a sign displaying “Mercury Holidays”.
+On your arrival in Hong Kong you will be met by our driver/representative in the arrivals hall, holding a sign displaying “Mercury Holidays”.
 The Mercury Holidays driver/representative will show you to your transfer.
-If you are unable to locate the driver/representative, please call 00852 6533 1890.

 Email: queenie.c@targethkg.com